 Apple TV+ sci-fi success has one major problem – I wish I could pay to fix it

-Is is time for Apple TV+ 'Premium' already?
+Is it time for an Apple TV+ 'Premium' tier already?

 There's no doubt that Apple TV+ is absolutely sailing along with the best sci-fi shows available right now.
 Despite being late to the party, I've recently started counting down the days for each new episode of Severance – which has just broken viewing records – but it's my also late-arrival to Silo that marks my new obsession with the streaming services' other best sci-fi series.

 But there's a problem: Apple TV+'s streaming quality just isn't good enough for me.
 Sure, Silo season 2 is labelled with '4K' and 'Dolby Vision' badges within the best streaming service's interface.
-But just because there's the resolution and the HDR metadata there, doesn't mean that the file size and bitrate are good enough to transmit that towards the higher-end of available viewing quality.
+But just because there's the resolution and the HDR metadata is present, doesn't mean that the transmitted bitrate is good enough to truly deliver at the higher-end of viewing quality.

 For Silo this is a particularly big issue because – unsurprisingly for a show that's set underground in a giant bunker full of people – it's a really dark show.
-Its cinematography and colour palette utilise a lot of blacks, greys and browns.
-Now, I don't doubt there's nuance in the way it's shot, and the capacity for it to be stunning in presentation, but that's just not carried over in the way Apple TV+ transmits its data.
+Literally: its cinematography and colour palette intentionally utilise a lot of blacks, greys and browns.
+Now, I don't doubt there's nuance in the way it's shot, and the capacity for it to be stunning in presentation, but that's just not carried over in the way Apple TV+ transmits its data – certainly not on my PS5 app-based source (noting my BT internet typically offers 400Mbps down).

 I was chatting to family over the weekend and my brother had ceased watching it because it's "too dark" and he "couldn't see what was going on".
-Which reminded me of that infamous episode of Game of Thrones (season 8, episode 3, 'The Long Night'), which was so dim that many viewers complained of not being able to see what was even happening.
+Which reminded me of that infamous episode of Game of Thrones (season 8, episode 3, 'The Long Night'), which was so dim that many viewers complained of not being able to see what was happening whatsoever.

 Mike is T3's Tech Editor.
 He's been writing about consumer technology for 15 years and his beat covers phones – of which he's seen hundreds of handsets over the years – laptops, gaming, TV & audio, and more.
 There's little consumer tech he's not had a hand at trying, and with extensive commissioning and editing experience, he knows the industry inside out.
 As the former Reviews Editor at Pocket-lint for 10 years where he furthered his knowledge and expertise, whilst writing about literally thousands of products, he's also provided work for publications such as Wired, The Guardian, Metro, and more.